 There is certainly room for further progress in making sure we have balanced representation of different groups in our leadership and business areas.
 And it’s equally important for us to consider how we bring more diversity of thought to the table.
 But if you join a new team, you don’t want your new colleagues to be defining you by what diversity boxes you tick.
-I am a woman, I’m a parent, I’m a certain age, but that doesn’t sum up who I am, what I can do and the value that I can bring.
+Maybe you are under 30, consider yourself to be part of an ethnic minority and have caring responsibilities at home, but that doesn’t sum up who you are, what you can do and the value that you can bring.
 We want everyone to feel they have the opportunity to fulfil their potential at HSBC.

 What’s your top priority?